Skip to main content

 The Carers (Scotland) Act 2016 came into effect on 1 April 2018 to ensure better and more consistent support for carers so that they can continue to care, if they wish, in better health and to have a life alongside caring.

-The Act introduces new statutory requirements for how we plan and support carers and young carers.
+The Act introduced new statutory requirements for how we plan and support adult carers and young carers.

 North Lanarkshire Carers Together and Lanarkshire Carers are agencies who may be able to offer advice and support.